The Way of the Warrior (Star Trek: Deep Space Nine): Reception

-"The Way of the Warrior" ranked 3rd in its time slot with a Nielsen rating of 8.5.
+"The Way of the Warrior" ranked third in its time slot with a Nielsen rating of 8.5.

 In 2012, Zack Handlen, reviewing this episode for The A.V.
 Club, said it was "a terrific 90 minutes of television, building to its conclusions slowly but without hesitation, using threats the show has spent the last three seasons carefully establishing to shift the main arc in an unexpected direction."
-He commended the writers for the use of the Klingons, saying "It's hard to remember the last time the Klingons have come across as dangerous on a Trek series."
+He commended the writers for the use of the Klingons, saying: "It's hard to remember the last time the Klingons have come across as dangerous on a Trek series."
 He praised the writing of characters including Sisko, Martok, Worf, Quark, Odo and Garak.
 In 2014, Keith R.A.
-DeCandido of Tor.com rated the episode 10 out of 10.
+DeCandido of Tor.com rated the episode ten out of ten.
 He called it "the perfect season-opener, giving everyone a moment in the sun, introducing a new character to the ensemble, and kicking the storyline from a year ago into high gear" and praised all the performances, as well as the episode's effectiveness at integrating Worf into the main cast.
-DeCandido highlights the scene where Quark compares the Federation to root beer as "one of the single best conversations in any Star Trek series ever."
-Finally he praises Avery Brooks "whose charisma shines through" and that Sisko is "the biggest badass in the room".
+DeCandido highlighted the scene where Quark compares the Federation to root beer as "one of the single best conversations in any Star Trek series ever."
+Finally, he praised Avery Brooks "whose charisma shines through" and that Sisko is "the biggest badass in the room".

-In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, remarking that "This episode contains one of the coolest space battles in the entire series" and a plot involving the Klingons and Deep Space Nine.
+In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, remarking that "this episode contains one of the coolest space battles in the entire series" and a plot involving the Klingons and Deep Space Nine.
 In their binge watching guide, Wired said the episode contained the best scene from the series, "in which Quark and Garak talk politics and put the appeal of the Federation in a whole new light".

 The episode was frequently rated among the best episodes of Deep Space Nine and of all Star Trek.

-In 2012, Den of Geek ranked this the 8th best episode of Star Trek: Deep Space Nine, commending it for effectively incorporating Worf into the series.
+In 2012, Den of Geek ranked this the eighth best episode of Star Trek: Deep Space Nine, commending it for effectively incorporating Worf into the series.